thisismypassport/shrinko8/README.md

 You can disable certain lints globally via additional command-line options:

 * `--no-lint-unused` : Disable lint on unused variables
+    * `--no-lint-unused-global` : Disable lint on unused global variables
 * `--no-lint-duplicate` : Disable lint on duplicate variable names
+    * `--no-lint-duplicate-global` : Disable lint on duplicate variable names between a local and a global
 * `--no-lint-undefined` : Disable lint on undefined variables

 Normally, a lint failure prevents cart creation, but `--no-lint-fail` overrides that.